etsraphael/NocturneIntelligence/README.md

 ## Installation

-To install and run Nocturne AI locally, follow the steps below:
+To install and run Nocturne Intelligence locally, follow the steps below:

 1. **Clone the Repository**
    ```bash